 What if you could give your dog the freedom to run around in your yard without being confined by a leash?
 It used to be the case that in order to do this you either need a huge amount of land or a well-constructed fence.
 Both of these could understandably be out of reach for many people.

 Enter the invisible dog fence – an affordable and reliable solution for pet owners who want to give their dog the freedom to roam and don’t want to spend an arm and a leg to do so.
 You can find both wireless and in-ground systems that will work well depending on your situation.
-You can even find GPS-based systems, Helen at The Pampered Pup does a great job of reviewing some of the better systems.
+You can even find GPS-based systems that can be quite convenient for pet owners.

 The concept behind them is fairly simple.
 Boundaries are set and your dog wears a collar that communicates with the boundaries.
 When the dog gets close they are given an audible warning, and if they get too close they are given a static correction in the form of an electrical shock to let them know they have gone out of bounds.
 It sounds terrible, but as you learn more about it you will see that it is not so bad for the dog after all.
 Better yet, the benefits they’ll have of running in the yard more frequently far outweigh the drawbacks inherent in these systems.
 Here are a few reasons not to worry about using these systems with your pup:

 - The fences almost always come with training flags so you can mark your boundaries with a visual queue as your dog becomes familiar with the system.